Latinos help turn Southwest, West a deeper purple and blue

 Candidates like Latina Xochitl Torres Small mobilized to harness voters in a year that saw more growing dissatisfaction with the current administration, especially among Hispanic voters.

-Torres Small raised a record breaking 1.9 million dollars in the final quarter of the election.
+Torres Small raised a record breaking $1.9 million in the final quarter of the election.
 According to the New Mexico Political Report, this was "the most money raised in a quarter by any congressional candidate in New Mexico history."

 But Torres Small also worked to create broader voter appeal in her traditional Republican district, including by being tough on border security and reminding voters she supports gun rights while calling for "common sense" gun safety measures.